Queenstown Airport boss Glen Sowry sees traffic move from bust to boom - NZ Herald

 Passengers from Wellington and Christchurch provided a lifeline during the period that Auckland was locked down for 107 days but were not enough to sustain the commercial performance at the airport.

-While this week's Government announcement of the delay in quarantine-free international travel was "incredibly frustrating" for the aviation sector, Sowry said there was no sign of the spread of Covid around the country and the threat of the Omicron variant was not affecting bookings.
+While this week's Government announcement of the delay in quarantine-free international travel was "incredibly frustrating" for the aviation sector, Sowry said there was no sign that the spread of Covid around the country and the threat of the Omicron variant were affecting bookings.

 "They're still going strong.
 I think Queenstown is very mindful of the importance of the visitor economy and particularly being able to maintain links with Auckland, and so I think that's reflected in incredibly high vaccination rates down here."